Pearson-Higher-Ed/design/c/loading-indicator/v1.0.0-beta.2/index.md

   - Accessibility compliant
   - Animated loading indicator
 usage_guidelines: |
-  Use a loading indicator to show that a page is in the process of loading.
+  Use a loading indicator to show that a page is in the process of loading or an action is being completed.

 blocks:
   - type: section
-    name: General Usage Guidelines
+    name: Loading Indicator

   - type: two column
     text: |
-      A loading indicator is comprised of a:
-      : - Background container
-        - Spinner icon
-        - Label

-      A loading indicator:
-      : - Provides visual feedback to users that they have initiated a process and it holds their attention for processes that take longer than one second.
+      A loading indicator provides visual feedback to users that they have initiated a process and it holds their attention for processes that take longer than one second.

       (Do not use a loading indicator for processes that take less than one second since this may confuse users.)

-        - Should always appear over the content area and be vertically and horizontally centered in the viewport.
+      Only one indicator should appear on the page at a time.

       There is no visual lightbox effect, however, the user cannot interact with the UI while loading is in process.